Wilderness First Aid course (WFA)

 - MEN MUST bring and wear a pair of shorts or swimsuit under your simulation clothes; they will not be cut.

 - Food will not be provided as a part of the course.
-The student center and cafe on campus will be open during regular hours.

 Housing for Community Members